cyrilzhang/streamtools/README.md

 You'll need something that can pipe microphone input/speaker output to binary streams, like PulseAudio's `pacat` or SoX.

-Format for now is 16 bit stereo.
+Only 16-bit signed mono is supported for now.
 Default sample rate is 44100 Hz.

 Sample interaction (Ubuntu):